 During New York Fashion Week in February 2013 Stephen chaired the UIA Fashion law seminar and spoke on the subject of taking back exclusive distribution rights from distributors.

-He is also a longstanding member of the International Distribution Institute and spoke at their annual meeting in Como in June 2019 on brands negotiating agreements with department stores.
+In addition, he is a longstanding member of the International Distribution Institute and spoke at their annual meeting in Como in June 2019 on brands negotiating agreements with department stores.

 In 2006, Stephen became the business organisation editor of Business Law Review.